LionWeb-org/lioncore-mps/readme.md

 5. Run the Migration Assistant.
 6. Update the (two) build models, triggering the “Reload Modules From Disk” intention when and where needed.
 7. Check the entire project using “Check Project”.
-  Investigate and fix any errors outside the module named “`xx_broken`”.
+  Investigate and fix any errors outside the module named “`xx_broken`”, but also see the caveat under “Overview”.
-8. Rebuild the (entire) project.
+8. Rebuild the (entire) project, but also see the caveat under “Overview”
-9. Run all tests, in the standard way from within MPS using “Run 'All Tests in Project'”.
+9. Run all tests, in the standard way from within MPS using “Run 'All Tests in Project'”, but also see the caveat under “Overview”.
-  **Note** that not all tests will succeed when run within MPS: some that succeed when run in CI (i.e.: in the GitHub Action), and some that are currently broken.
-  The former can be recognized by them throwing a `jetbrains.mps.baseLanguage.unitTest.execution.server.InProcessExecutionFilter$TestSetNotToBeExecutedInProcessException`.
-  The latter can be recognized by them residing in the “`xx_broken`” module.
+  Tests that don't run (successfully or at all) have a comment stating why, e.g. [this one](http://127.0.0.1:63320/node?ref=r%3A43c660c3-adeb-4a6a-893f-396c007e80f0%28io.lionweb.mps.converter.test.languagedependsonfinder%40tests%29%2F1313442573159668044).
-10. Repeat steps 3-9 for the test projects, residing in `test-project/` and `test-project-externalLib/`.
+10. Repeat steps 5-9 for the test projects, residing in `test-project/` and `test-project-externalLib/`.
 11. Check that the following Gradle tasks execute without failure from the CLI: `publishToMavenLocal`, `testCmdLineExport`.
 12. Commit the changes, and push the branch (`mps2012.2-migration`).
 13. Check that the [GitHub Action triggered by the push](https://github.com/LionWeb-io/lionweb-mps/actions) runs successfully.